-Four routine inspections were performed during the 2012-2013 period.
+Four routine inspections were performed during the 2013-2014 period.
 This frequency was in recognition of the environmental performance history of the system and the relatively early phases of pipeline diversion of the wastes to the Hawera WWTP.
 These were performed as scheduled during the monitoring period.
-Odour surveys were also undertaken at various locations around the wastewater treatment system on some scheduled inspections.
+Three additional inspections were also undertaken.
+Odour surveys were also performed at various locations around the wastewater treatment system on scheduled inspections.
 Physical features of the system were recorded, and surface dissolved oxygen concentration was measured at the perimeter of the oxidation pond adjacent to the outlet.
-Dissolved oxygen monitoring was not required within the newly re-constructed holding pond.
-A microfloral sample was also collected from the oxidation pond at the time of the first inspection for semi-quantitative assessment but these were curtailed at the end of 2012 (see Section 3.5).
+Dissolved oxygen monitoring was not required within the re-constructed holding pond.
+A chlorophyll-a sample was also collected from the oxidation pond at the time of each inspection for an assessment of the phytoplankton 'health' of this pond.